microsoft/wpa/README.md

 - **Practical**: the functions should prioritise delivering against the most frequently used outputs and analyses.
 - **Consistency**: functions should share a broadly consistent set of input arguments and naming conventions.
 This will help minimise unexpected results and errors when using the package.
 - **Parsimony**: in creating the package, as much of the existing code should be re-used if possible to minimise duplication of work and to make analysis reproducible.
-- **Tidy**: the functions from the package are designed to be consistent with tidy principles, and work well with a {dplyr} pipe workflow.
+- **Tidy**: the functions from the package are designed to be consistent with tidy principles, and work well with a **dplyr** pipe (`%>%`) workflow.

-## What you can do with this package
+## With the **wpa** package, you can...

-- Run analysis and visualisations off WpA data with prebuilt settings for HR variables, privacy threshold, etc.
+1. **Run prebuilt analysis and visualizations** off Workplace Analytics data with settings for HR variables, privacy threshold, etc.
-- Create pre-designed ggplot visualisations that can be further customised, or inserted straight into your analysis flow as required
-- Generate interactive HTML reports that summarise a dimension of your WpA data, such as **collaboration**.
+2. **Generate prebuilt interactive HTML reports**, which cover specific areas e.g. collaboration, connectivity
+3. Leverage **advanced analytics functions**, such as text mining and hierarchical clustering, which are built for Workplace Analytics metrics
+4. Integrate analysis of Workplace Analytics data with your R workflow seamlessly

 <img src="man/figures/output.gif" align="center" width=80% />